 - Switch to another glyph and choose Edit > Paste.
 The element will appear on the current layer of the glyph.
 This will be an element copy not a reference.

 - Select several glyph cells in the Font window and choose Edit > Paste.
 The element will be added to each of the selected glyphs.
 Pasted elements will be linked to each other but separate from the original element.
 To link these new references with the original elements, you can use the Font > Detect Element References command.

 To make a reference of an existing element in the same glyph, press Alt and drag the element with the Element tool.
 Or use the Contour tool, select a path (one or more contours or portions of contours) and copy it, then use Edit > Paste, the path will be added to the contents of the current element.
 But if you use Edit > Paste New Element, it will be pasted as a new unlinked element.
 You can also use the Element tool, select an element and copy it, then use Edit > Paste, it will be pasted as a new unlinked element.
 If you use Edit > Paste Element Reference, the element will be pasted as a locked reference (i.e. a component).

 Grouping and combining elements»

-Use the Element > Group command to group several selected elements into a complex element.
-The complex element can be moved, duplicated, deleted or copy/pasted like one element, but the individual properties (fill and stroke color, color thickness, filters such as Power Brush) of each element will be retained.
+Use the Element > Group command to group several selected elements into a compound element.
+The compound element can be moved, duplicated, deleted or copy/pasted like one element, but the individual properties (fill and stroke color, color thickness, filters such as Power Brush) of each element will be retained.

 Ungrouping and separating elements»

-You can ungroup any complex element or an element group using Element > Ungroup.
+You can ungroup any compound element or an element group using Element > Ungroup.

 The Element > Separate Contours to Elements command can be used to divide one element into two or more elements.
 If no contours selected in the glyph the Separate Contours to Elements command will move each contour into a separate element: